 - Convertible shares are issued by companies to help reduce their borrowing costs.
-Convertible shares are purchased by investors because they are a "two-way" security... there's the security of debt with the potential for significant capital appreciation - Forced conversion is a feature built into convertible bonds where the company can force the investor to convert the bonds into common shares, if the share price exceeds a stipulated level - When the common share price exceeds the break-even conversion price, the convertible bonds are said to be "selling off the stock".
+Convertible shares are purchased by investors because they are a "two-way" security... there's the security of debt with the potential for significant capital appreciation - The conversion price of most convertible bonds goes up gradually over time

+- Forced conversion is a feature built into convertible bonds where the company can force the investor to convert the bonds into common shares, if the share price exceeds a stipulated level - When the common share price exceeds the break-even conversion price, the convertible bonds are said to be "selling off the stock".
 In our example: If the common shares are \$25, then the convertible bond will be worth at least \$1,250 (50 x \$25)